that-recsys-lab/public-web/pages/01.home/people/default.md

 ![Himan Abdollahpouri photo](Himan.jpg?resize=120,150&classes=left)
 ### Himan Abdollahpouri

-[comment]: # (Himan Abdollahpouri is a PhD student at the University of Colorado Boulder, and a member of That Recommender Systems Lab.
-He received his BSc and MSc degrees from Bu-Ali Sina University and Iran University of Science Technology, respectively.
-His research interests include but not limited to recommender systems, machine learning and social computing.
-He is currently working on multistakeholder recommender systems where the interests of different stakeholders should be taken into account when generating recommendations.
-He has also done two internships at Pandora Media Inc. in Summer 2017 and 2018 as a data scientist and has several publications at top conferences such as RecSys and UMAP. )

 ![Nasim Sonboli photo](Nasim.jpeg?resize=120,150&classes=left)
 ### Nasim Sonboli

-[comment]: # (Nasim (na-seem) Sonboli is Ph.D. student in the Department of Information Science at the University of Colorado, Boulder, and a member of That Recommender Systems Lab, advised by Prof. Robin Burke, a pioneer in the field of recommender systems.
-She’s working on the fairness, accountability and transparency of recommendation algorithms and has several publications in ACM FAT* Conference and ACM Recommender Systems Conference.

-She got her master’s degree with distinction in Predictive Analytics from DePaul University in Chicago in 2016 and a bachelor’s degree in Computer Science, focusing on Software Engineering from Karaj University in Iran.
-Prior to getting her master’s degree, she had worked in industry for almost two years as a back-end developer. )

 ![Veena Prasad photo](veena.jpg?resize=120,150&classes=left)
 ### Veena Prasad

-[comment]: # (Veena Prasad is a Computer Science Master student at the University of Colorado Boulder.
-She completed a Bachelor of Engineering in Computer Science from M.S.
-Ramaiah Institute of Technology, Bangalore, India ( Department Fourth Rank with a CGPA of 9.65/10).
-She worked as a Software Engineer at Philips India Limited, Bangalore in the Magnetic Resonance Imaging Healthcare Business Unit for 2 years.
-Her research interests include Machine Learning, Big Data Architecture and Analysis, and Natural Language Processing.
-In That Recommender Systems Lab, she is working on a survey the fairness properties of recommendation algorithms. )

 ![Zijun Liu photo](ZijunLiu.jpg?resize=120,150&classes=left)
 ### Zijun Liu